BaderLab/EnrichmentMap_docs/QuickTour.rst

 .. image:: images/quicktour/network.png
    :width: 80%

-Clicking on a Node or Edge will show the attributes in the Table panel.
-Attributes created by EnrichmentMap start with "EM".
+EnrichmentMap creates several columns in the node and edge tables.
+They can be seen in the **Node Table** and **Edge Table** panels.
+Columns created by EnrichmentMap start with "EM".

 .. image:: images/quicktour/table_panel.png
    :width: 80%